herbdool/paragraphs_aplenty/README.md

 ## Sub-modules

-Paragraphs Aplenty Gallery provides a Gallery paragraphs type that uses the Colorbox module to provide a way to scroll through a group of images.
+*Paragraphs Aplenty Gallery* provides a Gallery paragraphs type that uses the Colorbox module to provide a way to scroll through a group of images.

+*Paragraphs Aplenty Quicktabs* provides a Quicktabs paragraphs type that uses the Quicktabs module to provide a way to display a collection of tabs.

 ## Install